ageil/deepbreath/README.md

 This project aims to predict emphysema presence in human lungs from CT scans by utilizing convolutional and recurrent neural networks.

+## Setup

+Clone the repository and run the following command from the command line:

+`CUDA_VISIBLE_DEVICES=0 python main.py isClassification num_timesteps batch_size learn_rate max_epochs downsample_factor`

+For instance, the following command

+`CUDA_VISIBLE_DEVICES=0 python main.py True 1 5 1e-4 50 2`

+will launch a training session on GPU #0 as a classification task with 1 time step, a batch size of 5, learning rate of 1e-4 for 50 epochs with the initial images downscaled by a factor of 2.

+Note that setting the learning rate to 0 will change the optimizer from Adam to the Nesterov Adam optimizer.

+## Data summary

 | Label | Full  | Training | Validation | Test   |
 |:-----:| -----:| --------:| ----------:| ------:|